Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual.md

 ‘Group.’[]{#TangerineWizard2 .anchor} Once you have logged into Tangerine, you can either:

-1. Join an existing group; or
+1.  **Join an existing group**:

-2. Create a new Group.
+    If you would like to join an existing group, please contact the person who has created the group you would like to join and request that your user name be added to that group.or

-If you would like to join an existing group, please contact the person who has created the group you would like to join and request that your user name be added to that group.
+2.  **Create a new Group**:

-If you would like to create a new group, click the "Account" button shown in the image above and then select "Join or create group" on the page that follows.
+    If you would like to create a new group, you must be logged in with the **user1** acount on your Tangerine server.
+This is the only username with the ability to create new groups.
+Once logged in as user1, click the "Account" button shown in the image below and then select "Join or create group" on the page that follows.
 You will be asked to re-enter your password in order to create a new group.
 Once you have done this, you should now see your new group appear in the Wizard landing screen.
 In this example, the group "demo\_manual" now appears as an option.

 ![](.//media/image20.png)&nbsp;